sihawikhalid/NexMesh-a-field-configurable-mesh-node/README.md

 ### Usage

+To ensure the sketch compiles and runs correctly, you must install the following libraries in your Arduino IDE.
+The code has been tested and verified with these specific versions:

+* painlessMesh (v1.5.7)
+* PubSubClient (v2.8.0)
+* ArduinoJson (v7.0.4)

 **1. Pre-deployment (Sensing Logic)**.
 During pre-deployment, the user chooses the sensors the nodes will interface with.
 You must add the sensor-specific Arduino libraries and logic to the specific sections of the sketch outlined below.